ComputationalBiomechanicsLab/isaac/README.md

   local-side of your (opened in the previous step) SSH tunnel to your VNC server (also a previous step) on `isaac`

-- If you receive warnings about connection security (e.g. encyption) you can ignore these.
+- If you receive warnings about connection security (e.g. encryption) you can ignore these.
 The connection between the VNC client and `localhost:59000` is insecure, but local (to your machine).
 The actual data is transported via the (encrypted) SSH tunnel, which is